f-lsq/library-loans-db/readme.md

 nodemon
 ```

-The server will start and the API endpoints may be reached using tools such as Advanced REST Client (ARC), Postman or Insomnia
+The server will start and the API endpoints may be reached using tools such as Advanced REST Client (ARC), Postman or Insomnia.

 ## Configuration and Environment Variables
 Before running the server, ensure that the following are setup in a `.env` file.
 Please refer to the `.env.sample` file for the variables required.